Contentmaschine/Contentmaschine.github.io/_posts/2018-6-19-an eventuality.md

 We completed it.
 After many, many years we finally completed it.
 We wouldn´t need to worry about things to come anymore.
 Our invention had passed every single test glamourously and although it was still restrained, bound to the limits we gave it as a security measure, we knew of its potential and we were awestruck.
 It would find out what we couldn´t.
 <br>
 <br>
 The following night we celebrated.
 We held our glasses high and toasted life, science and love.
 For we had given birth to something new, something special.
-It was an exhilarating feeling, being part of this team and this success.
+It was an exhilarating feeling, being part of this.
 And I don´t regret the joy that I felt tearing up the dancefloor with The Engineer.
 And I don´t even regret my part in this whole operation.
 So many believed in us, expected answers from us.
 So  many wanted to meet their god.
-We had to help, it was our obligation.
+We had to help, it was our duty.
 And we knew that we could deliver.
 We would be this worlds salvation.
 <br>
 <br>
 Yet our creation still needed a final touch.
 We hadn´t spent much time giving it any form of name or character and what we came up with was very simple and incredibly ambitious: We named it Pi.